sofianedjerbi/docuvec/CONTRIBUTING.md

-# Cloud Certification ETL Pipeline - Clean Architecture
+# DocuVec - Clean Architecture Documentation

-A modular Python ETL pipeline that processes cloud certification documentation with advanced text cleaning and generates embeddings for RAG systems.
+A modular Python ETL pipeline that processes any documentation with advanced text cleaning and generates embeddings for RAG systems.

 ## Features